tsmith93/STAT545A-Participation/README.md

 In this repository, you will find

--This README
+- This README
--Folders containing .cmd files for each class activity -An .RProj file for this repository
+- Folders containing .cmd files for each class activity
+- An .RProj file for this repository